Sayantani-Bhattacharya/IOT_Snipper/README.md

 The .ino file contains the arduino code for driving the motors which will automatise the movement of the gun.

-# Hardware Used:
+# Hardware:
-2 Web Camera, Arduino UNO, 2 Stepper Motors, Gun, Wheel encoders, PID controllers, Raspberry Pi, Batterey power supply
+2 Web Camera, Arduino UNO, Servo Motor, DC Motor, Electric Gun, PID controllers, Raspberry Pi, Batterey power supply.

-# Software Used:
+# Software:
 Open CV, PySerial